Cherreads

 "I still hate you."

-His smile deepened — slow, dark, and full of promise.
+His smile deepened, slow and dark, full of promise.

 "Good."